Vocational Pathway - Manufacturing and Technology Sector (Longveld) (Level 2)

-Wintec have teamed up with Hamilton based manufacturer Longveld to offer a unique training course for young women interested in a career in fabrication and engineering.
+Wintec has teamed up with Hamilton-based manufacturer Longveld a leading Engineering and Stainless Steel Manufacturing business in Hamilton, to offer a unique training course for young women interested in a career in fabrication and engineering.

 Operating internationally from Hamilton for 22 years, Longveld places a strong importance on forming partnerships in the community and providing equal employment opportunities, says Managing Director Pam Roa.

 "We are committed to providing work experience for young people in the engineering trades.
 We want to help them make choices that suit their skills and aptitude.
 However, women are under-represented in our sector and we are working hard to address this.
 Gender diversity benefits workplace culture and therefore long term sustainability.
 We have had up to five female trade staff in our workshop at any one time and currently, 40% of our managers are women, and we want to build on this."